Approach to the management of UK Taxes for the year ended 31st December 2018

 Approach to dealing with HMRC

 Led by the Chief Financial Officer and supported by the Board, Porterbrook seeks to have an open, professional, transparent and honest dialogue with HMRC regarding all taxes and duties, which includes at least one face to face meeting each year.
-Through regular real-time communication with the HMRC Customer Relationship Manager, Porterbrook informs HMRC of relevant events as they arise which could have a material impact on its tax reporting.
+Through regular real-time communication with the HMRC Customer Compliance Manager, Porterbrook informs HMRC of relevant events as they arise which could have a material impact on its tax reporting.

 Where there are areas of significant tax uncertainty Porterbrook presents its analysis to HMRC with the intention of reaching agreement on treatment in advance of preparing and submitting the relevant returns.
 Where agreement cannot be reached in these timescales, and in relation to all relevant tax issues, the approach adopted in the return will be appropriately disclosed.

 Porterbrook will respond to HMRC requests as soon as reasonably possible and agree a reasonable timetable for response with HMRC.

 Porterbrook contributes to the development of tax legislation where appropriate, either directly with HMRC through public consultation processes or indirectly via industry representative bodies.

 Porterbrook’s business is characterised by a relatively low volume of high value transactions and its systems and controls are set accordingly.
 The key tax risks relate to Corporation Tax, Income Tax and VAT; the calculation of payroll and the associated taxes are outsourced to a local bureau.